Ouranosinc/Magpie/docs/permissions.rst

     Below ``[unspecified-#]`` identifiers are employed to indicate path element that would land onto no existing :term:`Resource` (e.g.: ``/service-A/resource-1/Unknown`` mapped to ``[unspecified-1]``), but that will still obtain :term:`Effective Permissions` according to applied :attr:`Scope.RECURSIVE` modifier if any.
+    Because the :term:`Resource` does not exist, there cannot be any corresponding :term:`Applied Permissions` on them, as indicated by ``-``.

                                       | TestUser      | TestGroup1    | TestGroup2    | Anonymous
                                       | [user]        | [group]       | [group]       | [group] (special)